 Viewability and reload ads have been around for a while, but bringing engagement into the mix is an entirely new concept for advertisers and publishers alike.
 By combining viewability and engagement, publishers are able to unlock the full revenue potential of their sites.

-So, how do we do this you ask?
-With our latest advertising technology, Sovrn OnScroll.
-Sovrn OnScroll captures two metrics: viewability and engagement.
+We achieve this with our advertising technology Sovrn OnScroll, which captures two metrics: viewability and engagement.

 - Viewability is the percent of an ad that is in-view as the reader consumes the content on the page.